 Imagine the potential for crucial conversations in the workplace?
 Opinions differ all the time together with emotions as people have different beliefs about how things should be done, how resources should be apportioned and the likely outcomes of action.
 When the stakes are of these differences are high and this can be in terms of human resources, finances, strategic, diplomatic costs and more, we have a Crucial Conversation.

 Whilst I would encourage people to read this book, I would like to share with you some key bits of wisdom I have learnt over the years from my clients that might shed light on how to acquire the art of having crucial conversations.

 - Crucial conversations with others must be preceded with the ability to have crucial conversations with yourself.

-- When a person is able to reflect on the effect they or their message has on the other person and empathise with the other person?s perspective ?in the moment?, they can maintain a co-operative dialogue and salvage a conversation that might otherwise be conflictual.
+- When a person is able to reflect on the effect they or their message has on the other person and empathize with the other person’s perspective in the moment?, they can maintain a co-operative dialogue and salvage a conversation that might otherwise be conflictual.